captionpoint/CaptionPoint-Server/public/freakshow.md

 She’s cracked my tank.
 ---
 ## THE HUMAN SALAMANDER:
+I won’t notice the water level sinking slow,
+---
+## THE HUMAN SALAMANDER:
-I won’t notice the water level sinking slow, just one day will come and I’ll be naked.
+just one day will come and I’ll be naked.
 ---
 ## THE HUMAN SALAMANDER:
 She doesn’t even know what she’s done.